 - Public Transport can help you, your friends and your family travel independently

 - On a bus you can ask the bus driver for help if you need it

 - On a train you can ask the conductor for help

 - Practise your route to school during the holidays if you can

 - Go online to plan your journey and use twitter or facebook to get daily updates

 Download our quiz

-This app can give parents or gardians peace of mind if you are travelling to and from school on your own or with friends.
+This app can give parents or guardians peace of mind if you are travelling to and from school on your own or with friends.
 It sends them your location details.
 The app is free to all schools in Sussex.
-Ask your school for the code to use it. www.routeguard.co.uk
+Ask your school for the code to use it and visit www.routeguard.co.uk.